 Crops and soils flood resources

-Our state and regional extension specialists are ready to help with your recovery.
+Our state and regional extension specialists are ready to help with flood-related questions.
 If you need additional information, please contact one of the experts listed at the bottom of the main Flood Resources page.
-Please send crops and soils-related questions not answered on this site to Bill Wiebold.
+Send crops and soils-related questions not answered on this site to Bill Wiebold.

 We will update this website as information becomes available.
-Check back frequently for new information.
+Check back frequently for new materials.